 4. Degree Audit

 Fourth is the degree audit.
-Known by different names at different campuses, the “invaluable degree audit” tracks, in detail, your academic progress.
+Known by different names at different campuses, the “invaluable degree audit” tracks your academic progress.
 It tracks and monitors your degree requirements including graduation credits earned, courses completed, grade point average, required major courses, transfer credit, and course electives.
-And it is updated every semester.
+And the college/university updates it every semester.

 5. Information Literacy

-Information literacy is the skillful, analytical use, and effective practice as well as management of all types of digital and print information resources.
+And lastly is Information literacy which is the skillful, analytical use, and effective practice and management of all types of digital and print information resources.
 Succeeding in today’s digital workplace definitely requires having a level of proficiency in information literacy practice.
 This critical skills set is essential for any student who intends to succeed in today’s academic, workplace, and fake news environments.

-Using these policies to your best advantage requires strategic planning on your part and regular consultation with your academic adviser.
-Having a second expert opinion – College Success Life -can also be very helpful.
+In a nutshell, using these policies to your best advantage requires strategic planning on your part and regular consultation with your academic adviser.
+Also seeking a second expert opinion – College Success Life -can be very helpful as well.

 Always keep in mind that these 5 key strategic policies differ from campus to campus.

-The 5 Key Tools guide provides you with more student-related detail about each policy.
+The 5 Key Tools guide, our gift to you, provides more student-related details about each policy.
 So download it now before you go!

-Remember that the first 3 policies Add/Drop, Pass/Fail, and Course Withdrawal, have specific registration procedures and deadlines.
-Contact your Registrar’s Office to learn about those specifics.
+Also remember that the first 3 policies Add/Drop, Pass/Fail, and Course Withdrawal, have specific registration procedures and deadlines.

 A Higher Education Factoid: Academic librarians know more about academic resources and how to use them than your typical faculty member.